ashu20777/Udacity_Data_Engineering/Data_Lake_with_Spark/README.md

 `python etl.py`

 **From EMR Cluster:**
-- Launch an EMR cluster using your AWS account or CLI with the following settings:
+* Launch an EMR cluster using your AWS account or CLI with the following settings:
-	•	Release: emr-5.20.0 or later
+	- Release: emr-5.20.0 or later
-	•	Applications: Spark: Spark 2.4.0 on Hadoop 2.8.5 YARN with Ganglia 3.7.2 and Zeppelin 0.8.0
+	- Applications: Spark: Spark 2.4.0 on Hadoop 2.8.5 YARN with Ganglia 3.7.2 and Zeppelin 0.8.0
-	•	Instance type: m3.xlarge
+	- Instance type: m3.xlarge
-	•	Number of instance: 3
+	- Number of instance: 3
-	•	Choose an EC2 key pair to connect to master node using SSH (putty)
+	- Choose an EC2 key pair to connect to master node using SSH (putty)
--
+* Connect to the Master node EC2 machine using SSH (putty for Windows

 *To run on an Jupyter Notebook powered by an EMR cluster*, import the notebook found in this project.